flyteorg/flyte/rsts/dive_deep/state_machine.rst

 #. :std:ref:`gen/pb-protodoc/flyteidl/core/workflow.proto:flyteidl.core.tasknode`
 #. :std:ref:`gen/pb-protodoc/flyteidl/core/workflow.proto:flyteidl.core.branchnode`
 #. :std:ref:`gen/pb-protodoc/flyteidl/core/workflow.proto:flyteidl.core.workflownode`
 #.
-Dynamic node - which is just a task node that does not return outputs, but futures.
-When a dynamic node is running the status trasitions to `DYNAMIC_RUNNING`.
+Dynamic node - which is just a task node that does not return outputs, but a dynamic workflow.
+When the task runs, it stays in a `RUNNING` state.
+Once the task completes and Flyte starts executing the dynamic workflow, the overarching node that contains both the original task and the dynamic workflow enters `DYNAMIC_RUNNING` state.
 #.
 End Node - only exists during the execution and is not modeled in the core spec

 Every transition between states is recorded in Flyteadmin using :std:ref:`gen/pb-protodoc/flyteidl/event/event.proto:flyteidl.event.nodeexecutionevent`